JusticeProject/Members-On-The-Record/docs/README.md

 ## Instructions for installing/running
 * Create a [Twitter Developer account](https://developer.twitter.com/en/apply-for-access).
 You will receive some access tokens which can be placed in the file config/config.txt.
 * Install [Python](https://www.python.org/downloads/)
-* If uploading results to GitHub or Google Drive then config/config.txt and src/UploadResults.py should be updated.
+* If uploading results to GitHub or Google Drive then config/Credentials.txt and src/UploadResults.py should be updated.
+* Install [Git](https://git-scm.com/downloads) command line utility.
 * If Congress members' images are to be scanned for any text, then install [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html).
 * Run the following commands at a command prompt to finish the installation:
 ```bash